Porthoustock: History

 Porthoustock originated as a fishing hamlet.
 However, from the 1890s the village developed as a port for the local stone quarries.
 There has been quarrying activity in Porthoustock since the late 19th century.
 By the 1940s the quarries were owned by Amalgamated Roadstone and provided stone to build Cornwall's wartime airfields.
 Porthoustock survived a German bombing raid in November 1940 with no casualties.

-Lifeboat

 Porthoustock's proximity to The Manacles, a set of treacherous rocks which extend about 1 nmi east and south-east of Manacle Point, has been the location for numerous shipwrecks.
-The Royal National Lifeboat Institution (RNLI) stationed a lifeboat at Porthoustock in 1869 and built a boat house by the beach.
-An anonymous donor gifted a new lifeboat, Charlotte, on 23 September 1886.
-The last boat stationed here was the Kate Walker which arrived in 1931.
-After it was sold in 1946 it was converted to a yacht and was reported as being at Felixstowe Ferry in 2007.
+The Royal National Lifeboat Institution (RNLI) opened Porthoustock Lifeboat Station in 1869.
+On 14 October 1898 the lifeboat Charlotte was launched to aid the SS Mohegan which had lost its way and hit The Manacles.
+It had been carrying 97 crew and 60 other people; the lifeboat saved 44 and other boats brought 7 ashore but 106 drowned.
 The station was closed in 1942 and has since become the village hall.